BrandonWare/gamingreadme/BackEnd/Readme.md

 { "id": 3, "gamename": "New Game" }

-# Database Setup

-PostgreSQL Setup:

-Install PostgreSQL: If you don’t have PostgreSQL installed, you can follow the installation guide here: PostgreSQL Installation Guide.

-Create a Database: After installing PostgreSQL, create a new database for the project:

-createdb gamingdb
-Configure the Database: The database connection is configured in the .env file with the following variable:

-DATABASE_URL=postgres://username:password@localhost:5432/gamingdb

-Replace username, password, and gamingdb with your actual PostgreSQL credentials and database name.

-# Create Table in PgAdmin 4

-Right-click on the "Tables" section under your database (gamingdb) in the left sidebar.

-Choose Create -> Table from the context menu.

-In the dialog box that appears, give your table a name (e.g., users).

-Click on the Columns tab to start adding columns.

-Add id as a SERIAL column and set it as the Primary Key.

-Add gamename as a VARCHAR(100) column and check the NOT NULL option.

-Click Save to create the table.

-Repeat the process for the games table.

 # Start the Backend Server: Once the database is set up, start the backend server by running:

 npm start